Nintendo's profit for the fiscal first quarter surged 34 percent as sales of its hit Wii console shot up, underlining the success of the...

 DS sales for the quarter dipped by 40,000 to 6.94 million machines.
 Worldwide DS sales now total 77.54 million, according to Nintendo.

-Nintendo kept its profit forecast for the fiscal year through March 2009 at 325 billion yen ($3 billion), up 26 percent from the record profit racked up the previous financial year.
+Nintendo kept its profit forecast for the year through March 2009 at 325 billion yen ($3 billion), up 26 percent from the record profit a year earlier.
 Its sales outlook was steady at 1.8 trillion yen ($16.8 billion), up 7.6 percent from the previous year.